Your area Not set — showing everywhere

 Addressed

-Sharing personal academic achievements and future plans.
+Sharing personal academic achievements and future college plans.

 Board response

-The board members acknowledged his participation and success.
+The board acknowledged his achievements.

 Tanisha